paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-853-united-states-naval-academy.md

 (3) For the purposes of paragraph (1), a midshipman shall be considered to have breached an agreement under subsection (a) if the midshipman is separated from the Naval Academy under circumstances which the Secretary determines constitute a breach by the midshipman of the midshipman’s agreement to complete the course of instruction at the Naval Academy and accept an appointment as a commissioned officer upon graduation from the Naval Academy.

+(4) A midshipman who violates paragraph (5) of subsection (a) is not eligible for the alternative obligation under paragraph (1).

 **(c)** The Secretary of the Navy shall prescribe regulations to carry out this section.
 Those regulations shall include—

 (1) standards for determining what constitutes, for the purpose of subsection (b), a breach of an agreement under subsection (a);

+(2) that a midshipman who obtains employment as a professional athlete—

+  (A) in violation of paragraph (5) of subsection (a) has breached an agreement under such subsection; and

+  (B) at least two years after the midshipman graduates from the Academy has not breached an agreement under subsection (a);

-(2) procedures for determining whether such a breach has occurred; and
+(3) procedures for determining whether such a breach has occurred; and

-(3) standards for determining the period of time for which a person may be ordered to serve on active duty under subsection (b).
+(4) standards for determining the period of time for which a person may be ordered to serve on active duty under subsection (b).

-**(d)** In this section, “commissioned service obligation”, with respect to an officer who is a graduate of the Academy, means the period beginning on the date of the officer’s appointment as a commissioned officer and ending on the sixth anniversary of such appointment or, at the discretion of the Secretary of Defense, any later date up to the eighth anniversary of such appointment.
+**(d)** In this section, “commissioned service obligation”, with respect to a midshipman, means the period beginning on the date of the midshipman’s appointment as a commissioned officer and ending on the sixth anniversary of such appointment or, at the discretion of the Secretary of Defense, any later date up to the eighth anniversary of such appointment.

 **(e)**